RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/0-navigating-explorer/0-navigating-explorer.md

 ## Jumbotron

 The jumbotron is found at the top of all pages within Explorer.
-It displays pages title, as well as a series of 'breadcrumbs' showing previous navigation steps.
-In a list Context the list name will be in the jumbotron, in an item context, the item title will be displayed.
+It displays the pages title, as well as a series of 'breadcrumbs' showing previous navigation steps.
+In a list Context the list name will be presented, in an item context, the item title will be displayed.

 ![Location of the Jumbotron](Jumbotron.png)